kateXYZ247/the-love-team-project/README.md

 # The Love Team
- This branch adds Email and SMS notification function to the develop branch
+ This branch adds Email and SMS notification function to the develop branch.

+ User and provider will receive notifications within 6 hours before the upcoming order/service.

+ The user will receive a notification after registration and placed an order.

+ The provider will receive notification after a status update of a service.

 ## Setup